 I learned a lot from watching those children over the course of 3 years.
 I have applied these lessons to my own home, maybe you’ll consider doing the same when you need a little help with veggies your children don’t love – yet.

-So, I added the butter and sugar.
+So, I added the butter and sugar and created the best caramelized butternut squash.
 And it was delicious.
 And my kids thought so too.

 - 1 medium butternut squash,

 - 2 tablespoons brown sugar

 - 1 teaspoon salt

 - Preheat oven to 400°F.

 - Peel squash using vegetable peeler.
 Cut in half lengthwise and scoop out the seeds with a spoon.
 Chop into cubes and place on baking sheet.

 - Mix butter, brown sugar, cinnamon, salt and pepper in small bowl.
 Pour over squash and mix.